elegant-scipy/elegant-scipy/markdown/preface.markdown

 Throughout this book we’re going to assume that you have Python 3.5 (or later) and have all the major SciPy packages installed.
 We list all of the requirements and the versions we used in the **environment.yml** file packaged with the data for this book.
-The easiest way to get all of these components is to install the Anaconda Python distribution.
+The easiest way to get all of these components is to install the Anaconda Python distribution, which includes all the requirements as well as many more scientific Python packages.
 You can download Anaconda here: http://continuum.io/downloads.
 You will also find detailed installation instructions.

-If you find that you need to keep track of multiple versions of Python or different sets of packages, try conda.
-If you've downloaded the Anaconda Python distribution then you already have it!
+Anaconda also includes conda, a tool for managing python environments.
+This can also be installed separately here: http://conda.pydata.org/miniconda.html.
-That environment.yml can be passed to conda to install the right versions of everything in one go.
+If you prefer to just install the minimum required packages, that environment.yml can be passed to conda to install the right versions of everything in one go.
+The the book [GitHub repository](https://github.com/elegant-scipy/elegant-scipy) for more details.

 ### Accessing the book materials